-Boston is best known for its famous baked beans, Fenway Park, the Boston Marathon and, of course, the Cheers bar, but if you dig a little deeper beneath the surface, you'll find a surprising amount of things that make Boston one of the best cities in America and the world.
-Boston baked beans are a variety of famous baked beans.
+Boston is best known for its famous baked beans, Fenway Park, The Boston Marathon and, of course, the Cheers bar, but if you dig a little deeper below the surface, you'll find a surprising amount of things that make Boston one of the best cities in America and the world.
+Boston baked beans are a variety of world-class famous baked beans.
 What makes this Boston variant very special is that it is sweetened with molasses and flavored with cured pork or bacon.
-The popularity of baked beans in Boston gave rise to the well-known nickname Beantown in the city.
+The popularity of baked beans in Boston gave rise to the famous nickname Beantown in the city.

 Its history dates back to the pilgrims of Plymouth in the 1620s.
 Boston was a well-known exporter of rum, which comes from fermented molasses when distilled.
 This use of molasses also resulted in the preparation of baked bean recipes.
 Wholemeal bread, baked beans and frankfurters are still a staple in the city.

 Boston is known for its iconic port.
 It is a city built around water, from the Charles River that runs through it to the Atlantic Ocean to the east.
 One of the best ways to experience the Boston coast is on Boston Harborwalk.
 This nearly 40 mile (64 km) long trail winds along Boston Harbor, starts at Chelsea Creek and continues to the Neponset River.

 The walk runs through iconic neighborhoods such as North End, Charlestown and East Boston.
 Along the trails there are parks, places to sit, art installations and informative exhibitions.

 Boston'sport activity was significantly reduced by the Embargo Act of 1807 (adopted during the Napoleonic Wars) and the War of 1812.
 Boston played an important role in the American Revolution, and it's no surprise that it's steeped in history.
 Both have tours and tasting times, so go ahead and have fun and enjoy the Boston experience.